prebid/prebid.github.io/prebid-video/video-getting-started.md

 - Line items must target Prebid key-values.
 - The VAST creative URL must be in the format `https://prebid.adnxs.com/pbc/v1/cache?uuid={hb_cache_id}`, where `{hb_cache_id}` is the value passed to the ad server from Prebid.js.

-#### Outstream
+#### In-renderer Integration

-If you already have a Prebid integration for banner, you don’t need to do anything differently for outstream video.
-Outstream units use the same creative and line item targeting setup as banner creatives.
-See the [Step by Step Guide to Google Ad Manager Setup](/adops/step-by-step.html) for instructions.
+If you already have a Prebid integration for banner, you don’t need to do anything differently to integrate ads through the in-renderer integration.
+[No-content/standalone ad units](https://docs.prebid.org/formats/video.html) use the same creative and line item targeting setup as banner creatives.See the [Step by Step Guide to Google Ad Manager Setup](/adops/step-by-step.html) for instructions.
 (If you’re not using Google Ad Manager as your ad server, follow your ad server’s guidelines for setting up your line items.)

 {: .alert.alert-info :}
 **Prebid Server** If you’ve decided to conduct your header bidding auctions server-side rather than on the client, you need to have a Prebid Server account or set up your own.
 See the [Prebid Server Overview](/prebid-server/overview/prebid-server-overview.html) to begin your integration.